GF2++

 Sets word i in the bitset's underlying word store to value (masked if necessary).

-constexpr const Word * data () const
+constexpr const Word * store () const

 Returns a const pointer to the underlying store of words .

-constexpr Word * data ()
+constexpr Word * store ()

 Returns a pointer to the underlying store of words.